sourav15102/MyLearning/Dev/Backend/Java/Queue.md

 - it is a double ended queue.
 - it can used as both stack and queue.
 Functions:
+For queue:
+- add
+- peek
+- poll

 - add: by default add at tail
 - addLast: add at tail
 - addFirst: add at head.